-Ty Blach and his 2.8 K-BB% is second-from-the-bottom of the leaderboards for qualified pitchers.
-Unlike many of the denizens of the leaderboard depths, Ty Blach hasn’t been terrible.
+Ty Blach and his 2.8 K-BB% is second-from-the-bottom of the qualified leaderboards.
+Unlike many of the denizens of those leaderboard depths, Ty Blach hasn’t been terrible.
 He hasn’t pitched great, mind you, but his 0.4 wins don’t look too bad compared to the sub-replacement-level likes of Sal Romano, Homer Bailey, or Lucas Giolito.
-How, if at all, is Blach able pull this off?
+How, if at all, can Blach pull this off?
 And if he really can, what does that tell us about strikeouts and walks?

-Ty Blach is a living illustration of this principle.
-He’s one of the closest answers we can get to the question, “how successful could a pitcher be who didn’t get strikeouts or walks at all?”
+Ty Blach is a living example of this principle.
+He’s one of the closest answers we can get to the question, “how successful could a pitcher who doesn’t get strikeouts or walks at all be?”
 Surely no pitcher is going to go any reasonable amount of time without punching out or walking a batter.
-K-BB% operates on the principle that strikeouts are as good as walks are bad.
+K-BB% operates on the premise that strikeouts are as good as walks are bad.
 That isn’t true in practice, of course, but it’s a heuristic (like DIPS theory in general).
 Practically, it debits a pitcher one strikeout every time he issues a base on balls.
 In other words, every time he does a bad thing (issues a walk) it erases one good thing (a strikeout).

-This means that a pitcher who struck out half the batters he faced a walked the other half will look the same in K-BB’s eyes to a pitcher who never walks or strikes out a single one.
-This could be just as much of a bug as it is a feature depending on how you look at it.
-Either way, though, it obscures a lot of variance in outcomes.
+This means that a pitcher who strikes out half the batters he faced and walks the other half will look the same in K-BB’s eyes as a pitcher who never walks or strikes out a single one.
+This could be as much of a bug as it is a feature.
+It depends on how you look at it.
+Either way, it obscures a lot of variance in outcomes.

 Ty Blach, on the other hand, is different.
-His walk rate, hovering around eight-percent, was exactly average when I was writing this article.
-Here’s a selection of other pitchers with similar walk numbers.
+His walk rate, hovering around eight-percent, was exactly average when I wrote this article.
+Here’s a selection of other pitchers with similar walk numbers:

 Now, not every pitcher with a similar walk rate as Blach is good, and not every guy with a similar strikeout rate is bad.
 These comps just help illustrate a point: no one else could appear on both these lists.
 In the company of both good pitchers and bad, he ends up somewhere in the middle.

 Indeed, Blach’s pitched fine.
 A 4.12 FIP isn’t something that’ll make headlines, but these days that’s close to average.
-He’s not close to as good as Paxton, of course, but he sure isn’t Bailey, either.
+He’s not nearly as good as Paxton, of course, but he sure isn’t Homer Bailey, either.
 But if you look at K-BB%, he looks a lot more like pitchers in that second table than the first.
-With all his walks almost canceling out all his strikeouts, there must be something left over than he uses to be (moderately) successful.
+With all his walks almost canceling out all his strikeouts, there must be something left over that makes him (moderately) successful.

 What is he, then?
 He’s the owner of the third-highest ground ball rate in the bigs, for one.
 The idea that a pitcher who gets a lot of grounders can be good even if he doesn’t rack up a lot of punchouts isn’t a new one.
 But with as few as Blach has?
 Here’s a list of pitchers (with at least fifty innings) over the last five seasons with over 50% ground ball rate, less than 5 K-BB%, and a FIP better than Blach’s.

 Is it all the ground balls that make this work?
-Grounders are good, but a pitcher who induces this many to the exclusion of strikeouts or walks risks getting BABIP’d to death.
+Grounders are good, but a pitcher who induces this many risks getting BABIP’d to death.
 His xBABIP, though, is .317, a shade lower than his actual mark of .332.

-To sustain this he’d have to be getting weak contact.
-And, if he’s getting weak contact, he’ll probably run a low average exit velocity.
+To sustain this he’d need to be getting weak contact.
+And, if he’s getting weak contact, he’ll probably run a low average exit velocity:

 He’s just under league average in overall and ground ball exit velocity.
-Exit velocity for grounders doesn’t matter quite as much as it does for fly balls, of course, but it helps at the very least.
+Exit velocity for grounders doesn’t matter quite as much as it does for fly balls, of course, but it helps.
 Notice that his EV on balls hit in the air is higher, though.
 That’s more worrisome.

-So, even though batters hit fly balls and line drives off him a little harder than average, if he just keeps the ball on the ground maybe he can make up for it.
-He might still have a liner problem, but luckily those stay in the yard more often.
+So even though batters hit fly balls and line drives off him a little harder than average, if he just keeps the ball on the ground maybe he can make up for it.
+He might still have a liner problem.
+Luckily, those stay in the yard more often.